kaansoral/adventureland/README.md

 # Adventure Land Documentation
 CODE Documentation for Adventure Land MMORPG [Adventure Land](http://adventure.land) .
 Currently maintained by NexusNull.
-This Documentation is currently unofficial and unfinished if you find mistakes kindly point them out so I can fix them.
+This documentation is currently unofficial and unfinished if you find mistakes kindly point them out so I can fix them.
-The Source code is property of Kaan Soral.
+The source code is property of Kaan Soral.

 ### [Player](https://fansana.github.io/adventureland/Player.html)
 ^ Click for detailed Info